 Bullying and harassment by using AI tools to manipulate media in order to impersonate others can have severe consequences for students' well-being.

 Overreliance on potentially biased AI models can lead to abandoning human discretion and oversight.
-Important nuances and context can be overlooked and accepted.
-People may overly trust AI outputs, especially when AI is seen as having human-like characteristics (i.e., anthropomorphization).
+Important nuances and context can be overlooked and accepted.9 People may overly trust AI outputs, especially when AI is seen as having human-like characteristics (i.e., anthropomorphization).

 Unequal access to AI tools worsens the digital divide between students with independent and readily available access at home or on personal devices and students dependent on school or community resources.

-Students should learn how to critically evaluate all AI-generated content for misinformation or manipulation and be taught about the responsible development and sharing of content.
+Students should learn how to critically evaluate all content for misinformation or manipulation and be taught about the responsible development and sharing of AI-generated content.

 Staff and students should be taught how to properly cite and acknowledge the use of AI where applicable.